Cynthia Diane Moe-Lobeda, Ph.D.

-Cynthia Moe-Lobeda, a well-known Lutheran ethicist, holds a joint appointment at Pacific Lutheran Theological Seminary and CDSP.
+Cynthia Moe-Lobeda, a well-known Lutheran ethicist, holds a joint appointment at Pacific Lutheran Theological Seminary and Church Divinity School of the Pacific.
+She is a member of the Core Doctoral Faculty of the Graduate Theological Union.

-She has lectured or consulted in Africa, Asia, Europe, Latin America, and many parts of North America in theological ethics addressing matters of climate justice as related to race and class, economic globalization, moral agency and hope, public church, faith-based resistance to systemic injustice, and ethical implications of resurrection and incarnation.
-Her ethical approach weds Earth ethics to liberation theolgies including eco-feminist theology.
-Dr. Moe-Lobeda was appointed theological consultant to the Presiding Bishop of the Evangelical Lutheran Church in America, and has served as a health worker/church worker in Honduras and as Director of the Washington, D.C. office of Augsburg College's Center for Global Education.
-More recently she has intiated an interdisciplinary and transdisciplinary project in public scholarship that examines the moral and public policy implications of climate change as a moral matter of race- and class-based climate debt, including climate debt owed by the global North to the global South.
-Moe-Lobeda received the "Outstanding Scholarship Award" from Seattle University's College of Arts and Sciences in 2013.
+Dr. Moe-Lobeda has lectured or consulted in Africa, Asia, Europe, Latin America, Oceania, and many parts of North America in theological ethics addressing matters of climate justice as related to race and class, economic globalization, moral agency and hope, public church, faith-based resistance to systemic injustice, and ethical implications of resurrection and incarnation.
+Her ethical approach weds Earth ethics to liberation theologies including eco-feminist theology.

 Having lived for many years in Seattle, she loves hiking in the woods and mountains, and relishes their life-giving beauty.
-Recently called to Pacific Lutheran Theologial Seminary, she is eager to re-imagine, explore, and develop theological education for today's world.
+Professor Moe-Lobeda loves teaching!
+She is grateful for her extraordinary colleagues and students, and for the opportunity to re-imagine, explore, and craft theological education for today's world.

 Brief Professional History